-The same applies to light fragments ( $\alpha$ ,H) from neutron capture in Li and B, if pointwise transport has been requested by the user.
+The same applies to charged fragments from neutron capture in B, and from all reactions on H, He, He, and C, if pointwise transport has been requested by the user.
 All other charged secondaries, including fission fragments (see 10.3.4), are not transported but their energy is deposited at the point of interaction (kerma approximation).